jmswtlk/PortalToTruth/Rlog.md

 ---

+Note:

+08/27/2019 -- Looking to get the Actions (beta) going.

-Note: 08/16/2019 -- Got GitHub'ing set up with our own format from the PortalToTruth.
+08/16/2019 -- Got GitHub'ing set up with our own format from the PortalToTruth.
 Will review this for improvement after doing a process review.
 Notes will be posted at the public page while re-organization goes on.